 The Bachelor of Humanities with a Combined Honors or a minor allows students to combine Humanities with another subject.
 Students are free to combine Humanities with any other discipline at Carleton that offers a Combined Honors or a minor, from Philosophy or English to Political Science or Human Rights.
 Students in this degree program may also study abroad in their third year.

-The Bachelor of Humanities Honors with a Study Year Abroad is designed for students who wish to earn credits toward their degree overseas.
+The Bachelor of Humanities Honors with a Study Year Abroad is designed for students who wish to earn credits toward their degrees overseas.
 By specifying that five of the student’s credits are to be taken abroad, this version of the degree offers the student great flexibility in their foreign course choices.

 The Humanities and Biology program is designed for students who intend to apply to medical school upon graduation.
-This Combined Honors program consists of twelve courses in Humanities and eight courses in Biology, Chemistry and Biochemistry.
+This Combined Honors program consists of twelve courses in Humanities and eight courses in Biology, Chemistry, and Biochemistry.

 The Bachelor of Journalism and Humanities is for those students who wish to cultivate their love of ideas while training for a career.
-Students receive professional training in newspaper, radio, television, and new media while gaining an understanding of world culture and history.
+Students receive professional training in the newspaper, radio, television, and new media while gaining an understanding of world culture and history.

 In many cases, students must also submit a portfolio to be accepted into the program.